hilary/lucas-meta/README.md

 Will also upload prepped skeleton of app so as to be ready to work on it next break I get.

+## Sunday, April 26

+### Making the journal more useful
+_8am_

+Spent some time with this journal.
+(Didn't change any of the text, of course.)
+I'd already starting using semantically titled subsections yesterday.
+Today I headed each section semantically, after the main topic of the section, and moved the start time to metadata after the heading.
+Grouped entries by day and added a table of contents.
+Much better.

+### Thoughts about the challenge

+I'll clean these notes up and add them to `meta.md` later.

+I really like the design of the challenge.

+* It's as much a pure Ruby challenge as a Rails challenge, in that you can't fall back on generators, etc., to complete it.

+* As it is written now, it presents a real temptation to start with implementation, in the API calls, rather than interaction.
+We'd like to capture as much of that process as we can.
+Perhaps we should say 'commit early, commit often'?
+(Added instructions to that effect to the revised challenge.)

+* When I think of 'level', I'm looking for depth of understanding as much as anything.
+The ability to recognize patterns and use them (including anti-patterns).

+### Strategy for tackling the challenge

+I'm going to start with interaction :)

+A high-level plan of attack

+1. do a quick mockup of the views
+1. write and implement one e2e test at a time, mocking in the responses using real data from developer.openaura.com/docs
+1. add in the logic to do the actual calls